 Port mapping.
 Identify ports that the system is listening on, and attempt to identify inputs and protocol types on those ports.

 TCP/IP Fingerprinting.
 The attacker uses various software to make connections or partial connections and observe idiosyncratic responses from the operating system.
-Using those responses, he attempts to guess the actual operating system.
+Using those responses, they attempt to guess the actual operating system.

 Induce errors to find informative error messages